-Holdings, LLC, a Colorado limited liability company ("PCY Holdings"), sold approximately 14,600 acres of real property located in Bent, Otero and Prowers Counties, Colorado, and related water rights to Arkansas River Farms, LLC ("Arkansas River Farms"), a newly formed Colorado limited liability company and affiliate of C&A Companies, Inc., a Colorado corporation, and Resource Land Holdings, LLC, a Colorado limited liability company and affiliate of C&A Companies, Inc., a Colorado corporation, and Resource Land Holdings, LLC, a Colorado limited liability company, for approximately \$45.8 million in cash, for a loss of approximately \$2.1 million.
+Holdings, LLC, a Colorado limited liability company ("PCY Holdings"), sold approximately 14,600 acres of real property located in Bent, Otero and Prowers Counties, Colorado, and related water rights to Arkansas River Farms, LLC ("Arkansas River Farms"), a newly formed Colorado limited liability company and affiliate of C&A Companies, Inc., a Colorado corporation, and Resource Land Holdings, LLC, a Colorado limited liability company, for approximately \$45.8 million in cash, for a loss of approximately \$2.1 million.
 As of August 31, 2015, approximately \$1.3 million of the closing consideration remained in escrow pending resolution by the parties of certain outstanding items.
-In addition, we own 931 acres of land in the 1-70 corridor east of Denver, Colorado, that is being held for development.
-These land interests are described in the Qur Water and Land Assets section below.
+In addition, we own 931 acres of land in the I-70 corridor east of Denver, Colorado, that is being held for development.
+These land interests are described in the Our Water and Land Assets section below.